I may love my pets, but I hate their hair. Sometimes, there's so much hair hidden around my house that I wonder why I ever wanted pets.

-However much we love them though, it’s a fact of being a pet owner that cleaning up their hair – whether its trodden into the carpet, embedded in your furniture or stuck to your hardwood floors – takes up valuable time and energy.
+Of course, I quickly remember how much joy having them around brings me, but that doesn't cleaning up their hair - whether its trodden into the carpet, embedded in your furniture or stuck to your hardwood floors – any less time consuming or frustrating.

 If you want to keep a clean house then regular vacuuming is an absolute must when you have pets.
 And your greatest weapon is undoubtedly the best specialist pet vacuum you can afford, to do all the heavy-lifting of hair removal for you.

 And that’s why we’ve built this guide to finding the best vacuum for pet hair.

 Say goodbye to the days of pushing your ailing model over the same spot again and again by treating yourself and investing in a high-quality pet hair vacuum.

 This buying guide will take you through everything you should consider when searching out the right vacuum for your needs, while giving you an in-depth look at our favorite models available on the market right now.

 Specializing in buying tips and advice for upright, handheld and canister vacuums specially made for homes with pets.
 Our hope is to guide you toward making the best buying decision you can.

 At a Glance: Our Top Picks in Each Category